Roll20/roll20-character-sheets/HarnMaster3_v2/README.md

 CREDITS
 ===========

-This sheet based of the main HarnMaster3 sheet (https://github.com/Roll20/roll20-character-sheets/tree/master/HarnMaster3) by wing-it (https://github.com/wing-it) .
+This sheet based of the original HarnMaster3 sheet (https://github.com/Roll20/roll20-character-sheets/tree/master/HarnMaster3) by wing-it (https://github.com/wing-it) .
 In addition to adding new features I've also included our houserules that can be opted in to via the settings tab.